 "Just as importantly, a healthy Bay supports tens of thousands of jobs—from commercial and recreational fishing, to vibrant travel and tourism across the watershed and the coast.
 CBF's peer reviewed economic report found that implementing the practices necessary to restore the Bay would create $22 billion in economic benefits provided by nature annually.

 "Congress will soon turn its attention to the 2018 fiscal year budget.
 The Chesapeake Bay Foundation urges Congress to stand strong and continue the investments in clean water that have led to the success we have seen in recent years.
 Our health, our economy, and our legacy depend on it."

-Chesapeake Clean Water Blueprint Advocate Algal Blooms Blue Crabs Economic Benefits of Cleaning Up the Chesapeake Politics Sustainability Water Quality What We Have to Lose CBF in Maryland CBF in Virginia Eastern Shore Office Federal Affairs Office Hampton Roads Office Maryland Office, Annapolis Pennsylvania Office Virginia Office, Richmond
+Chesapeake Clean Water Blueprint Advocate Algal Blooms Blue Crabs Economic Benefits of Cleaning Up the Chesapeake Politics Water Quality What We Have to Lose CBF in Maryland CBF in Virginia Eastern Shore Office Federal Affairs Office Hampton Roads Office Maryland Office, Annapolis Pennsylvania Office Virginia Office, Richmond